 By default, any declared variables in the bot can be prefilled by passing initial values in the URL.

-Let's say I have a variable named "Email" somewhere in my bot.
-This variable can be passed as a URL parameter.
+They can be initialized in the URL as URL parameters.
 If I'm launching my bot using this URL:

 Prefilling variables using the embed library is even easier.
 You need to add an object named